walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 Programmers over the years have built a variety of functions and tools into different languages to get around some of these difficulties, but they still remain.
 When processing text by a computer, we have to account for such problems.
 We generally do this by following very strict guidelines for inputting information.
 This **syntax** works in much the same way as grammar does for humans - helping the computer to keep track of what we mean and what we want it to do.

-In
+In this case, we can tell something is a string or not by the presence or absence of quotation marks:

+8 vs "8"

+The computer looks at those quotation marks and can intuit the difference in datatypes:

+integer vs string

-So to a computer, the following are entirely unrelated:
+Programming and text analysis more generally are built on such subtle distinctions.
+A computer needs to have its hand held in order to recognize difference and similarity.
+To a computer, the following are entirely unrelated:

 8 ≠ "8" ≠ "Eight" ≠ "Eighth"

-It goes even further: computers think of lowercase and capital letters as different.
+The computer would not recognize the relationships among those four clearly related words.
+It goes even further: computers think of lowercase and capital letters as different characters entirely.

 "H" ≠ "h"

-They only do what you (or decades of programmers) have taught them to do.
-In fact, by default, they do not know how to do much of anything.
-In almost all cases, the computer can only read for the things you tell it to read for.
+These differences can be extremely frustrating when just beginning to practice text analysis, but don't worry: you don't have to reinvent the wheel.
+You benefit from years of programmers developing ways to account for these things.
+In any programming context, you probably have access to a range of utilities to capitalize things, lowercase them, convert integers to strings, convert date timestamps into words, etc.

+But there are advantages to these

+"This is a sentence" ≠ "this" "is" "a" "sentence"

 tokens and types